Declaration of the Independence of New Zealand: Background

-In 1834, the document was drafted by 34 northern Māori chiefs – including Tāmati Wāka Nene, Tītore and Bay of Islands brothers; Te Wharerahi, Rewa and Moka Te Kainga-mataa – together with James Busby, the official British Resident in New Zealand.
-The document was initially signed at Waitangi on 28 October 1835.
-By 1839, 52 chiefs had signed.
+On 28 October 1835, with James Busby, the British Resident in New Zealand, the declaration was signed by 34 northern Māori chiefs, including Tāmati Wāka Nene, Tītore, Te Wharerahi and Moka Te Kainga-mataa.
+Further signatures followed and by 1839, a total of 52 chiefs had signed.

 In the process of signing, the chiefs established themselves as representing a confederation under the title of the "United Tribes of New Zealand".
 Missionaries Henry Williams and George Clarke translated the declaration and signed as witnesses.
 Merchants James Clendon and Gilbert Mair also signed as witnesses.

 The declaration arose in response to concerns over the lawlessness of British subjects in New Zealand and in response to a fear that France would declare sovereignty over the islands.
 A Frenchman, Charles de Thierry, who titled himself 'Charles, Baron de Tierry, Sovereign Chief of New Zealand and King of Nuku Hiva' (in the Marquesas Islands), sought to establish a colony on a 40000 acre plot of land that he claimed to have purchased in the Hokianga.

-The document also arose from movements in Māori society.
-From 1816 onwards, a number of Northern Māori chiefs had made visits to the colonies in New South Wales and Norfolk Island and to England, which led to discussions about unifying the tribes and the formation of a Māori government.
-The Māori had become involved in international trade and owned trading ships.
-In 1834, the chiefs selected a flag now known as the flag of the United Tribes of New Zealand for use on ships originating from New Zealand.
+In 1834, some chiefs selected a flag now known as the flag of the United Tribes of New Zealand for use on ships originating from New Zealand.

-The need for a flag of New Zealand first became clear when the merchant ship the Sir George Murray, built in the Hokianga, was seized by customs officials in the port of Sydney.
-The ship had been sailing without a flag, a violation of British navigation laws.
+The need for a flag of New Zealand first became clear when the merchant ship Sir George Murray, built in the Hokianga, was seized by customs officials in the port of Sydney.
+The ship had sailed without a flag, a violation of British navigation laws.
 New Zealand was then not a colony and had no flag.
-The ship's detainment reportedly aroused indignation among the Māori population.
-Unless a flag was selected, ships would continue to be seized.
+The ship's detention reportedly aroused indignation among the Māori population.
+Unless a flag were selected, ships would continue to be seized.

 The flag, amended slightly when officially gazetted, became the first distinctive flag of New Zealand.
-As late as 1900, it was still being used to depict New Zealand, and it appeared on the South African War Medal that was issued to New Zealand soldiers of the Second Boer War and was inscribed with the phrase "Success to New Zealand Contingent 1899–1900".
-The unamended version of the flag, with eight-pointed stars and black fimbriation, is still widely used by Māori groups.
+As late as 1900, it was still being used to depict New Zealand, and it appeared on the South African War Medal that was issued to New Zealand soldiers of the Second Boer War.
+The original version of the flag, with eight-pointed stars and black fimbriation, is still used by some Māori groups.

 The declaration is displayed at the National Library of New Zealand, as part of the He Tohu exhibition, along with the Treaty of Waitangi and the 1893 Women's Suffrage Petition.